-16.2.3 Cap on Number of PBV Units in each Project Pre-HOTMA 4/18/17 assistance for Units in a project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a project, if the total number of dwelling units in the project that will receive PBV assistance is more than 25 percent of the number of Units (assisted or unassisted) in the project, unless the project qualifies for an exception.
+16.2.3 Cap on Number of PBV Units in each Project Pre-HOTMA 4/18/17

+- (a) The BHA may not select a proposal to provide PBV assistance for Units in a project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a project, if the total number of dwelling units in the project that will receive PBV assistance is more than 25 percent of the number of Units (assisted or unassisted) in the project, unless the project qualifies for an exception. - (b) Exceptions to 25 percent per project cap.